xSilvermanx/PD5M/README.md

 - Talk to civilians, search them, use a drugtest or a breathalyzer
 - Seize cars or items, fine peds or arrest them
 - Call Coroner and Towtrucks to get rid of dead bodies resp. seized cars
-- Departments: LSPD, BCSO, SASP (State Patrol), SAPR (Park Ranger), SWAT
+- Departments: LSPD, BCSO, SAHP (Highway Patrol), SAPR (Park Ranger), SWAT
-- Basic working armory, wardrobe, garage
+- Advanced and fully customizable armory, wardrobe and garage - systems
+- Full EUP wardrobe support
 - Work as a towtruck driver for the DPOS (Department of Public Order and Safety; very limited script-support)
+- Wardrobe and Garage support for Fire Department and EMS (no script-support currently)
-- Custom TP-script to quickly get you to each police-station
+- Custom TP-script to quickly get you to each station
 - Config file pre-set to work with a few mods (listed below)
 - Backend: Sync-structure so every client gets the same information of the peds